 As you can see, every solution for the obsolescence problem comes with a caveat; one cannot rely on one single obsolescence management strategy without sacrificing something in exchange.
 Just as the issues created by obsolescence take many forms, so too must the strategies that combat them.

-This is why EDX has not just a single supply chain solution for one aspect of your supply chain, but a portfolio of interconnecting solutions that are designed to help manage your product’s life cycle from conception to end-of-life.
+This is why Partstat has not just a single supply chain solution for one aspect of your supply chain, but a portfolio of interconnecting solutions that are designed to help manage your product’s life cycle from conception to end-of-life.
 Only if obsolescence is carefully monitored and contained through the entire life cycle can an obsolescence management strategy be deemed truly successful.

 For details on what our supply chain solutions offer and how they work together to create the supply chain industry’s only true obsolescence management solution, just click on one of the links below: